 What if you want to vary your dialogue options?
-This sequence shows how to use the Branch Card to give players a random message from a set.
+This sequence shows how to use the Auto Branch Card to give players a random message from a set.

 Demo #4: Detect an incoming photo or multimedia message

 What if participants send media back to you?
-This sequence shows how a game might ask a player to send in an image.
+This sequence shows how an activity might ask a player to send in an image.
 Not all players will be comfortable sending in images, so remember to let them know that they can opt out.

 Demo #5: Track points and use variables for basic math

 What if there were points that participants could gain or lose?
-This sequence shows how a game can keep track of numbers like pointers or scores, and use arithmetic on them.
-It also showcases how the Process Response Card can be used to facilitate complex processes for your activity.
+This sequence shows how an activity can keep track of numbers like pointers or scores, and use arithmetic on them.
+It also showcases how the Keyword Branch Card can be used to facilitate complex processes for your activity.

 Demo #6: Save a comment or participant answer to a question

 This sequence shows how the activity can save the text of an SMS message the player sends to the activity.
 These messages are then saved in the player data in the backend of Hive Mechanic and are accessible by those with access to the Admin Side of Hive.

 Demo #7: Watch for special keywords at all times